ayushmahandule1208/gemscap_assignment/README.md

 ## Trade-offs

-This project prioritizes:
+This project intentionally prioritizes:

-* Correctness and clarity
+* Correctness and analytical clarity
 * End-to-end completeness
-* Realistic system design
+* Realistic quant-system design

 Over:

 * Production-scale infrastructure
 * Authentication and deployment
-* UI polish
+* Extensive UI polish

-These trade-offs were made intentionally to align with the **one-day project constraint**.
+These trade-offs align with the one-day project constraint.

+---

 ## Future Scope

-* Additional Data Feeds: Extend ingestion layer to support CME futures, equities, FX, or REST-based historical APIs via pluggable adapters.
+* Additional Data Feeds
+  Support CME futures, equities, FX, and REST-based historical APIs via pluggable adapters.

+* Scalable Storage
-* Scalable Storage: Migrate from SQLite to a time-series database (TimescaleDB/ClickHouse) for multi-day, multi-asset analytics.
+  Migrate from SQLite to a time-series database such as TimescaleDB or ClickHouse.

-* Cross-Asset Analytics: Implement liquidity filters and rolling cross-correlation heatmaps across symbols.
+* Cross-Asset Analytics
+  Liquidity filters, rolling cross-correlation heatmaps, and regime detection.

+* Distributed Architecture
-* Distributed Architecture: Introduce message queues and worker pools for horizontal scaling of ingestion and analytics.
+  Message queues and worker pools for horizontally scalable ingestion and analytics.